Logan was hired by the LSU football program Tuesday as a defensive line analyst for the 2020 season, Brooks Kubena of The Advocate reports.

 Logan (knee) is listed as inactive for Sunday's game against the Broncos, BJ Kissel of the Chiefs' official site reports.

 Logan hasn't missed a game all season, but there's no reason to rush him back in a game without playoff seeding implications.
 The fifth-year pro has 52 tackles (35 solo) and 1.5 sacks through 15 games, and Justin Hamilton will slot in at nose tackle for Sunday's game.

 Logan (knee) is listed as doubtful for Sunday's game against the Broncos.

-Logan did not participate at practice this week so this is hardly surprising, especially since the Chiefs are locked into the No. 4 seed in the AFC.
-Justin Hamilton is likely slated to start at nose tackle with Logan unlikely to play Sunday.
+The designation isn't surprising considering Logan did not participate in practice this week, and the fact the Chiefs are locked into the No. 4 seed in the AFC.
+Justin Hamilton is slated to start at nose tackle with Logan unlikely to play Sunday.

 Logan (knee) did not practice Wednesday.

 It isn't clear if Logan injured his knee during Sunday's victory over Miami or if he's simply being given the day off.
 In any case, his status is worth monitoring in advance of Sunday's season finale in Denver.

 Logan (knee) was a full participant in practice Thursday.

 Head coach Andy Reid indicated earlier this week that the knee issue was a minor one, and Logan fully participating in practice Thursday confirms that.
 The 28-year-old is fully expected to play in Sunday's game against the Eagles at this point.

 Logan is dealing with a knee/quad contusion, but head coach Andy Reid said he expected him to practice, Terez A. Paylor of The Kansas City Star reports.